gef-ebi/to-embassy4/docs/index.rst

    applications/VM\ s will no longer run.

-We are currently assessing the impact of a migration to `Embassy4` on our ``cpa-bioexcel-cwl`` (https://github.com/EMBL-EBI-TSI/cpa-bioexcel-cwl) Cloud Portal BioExcel application, and so far the principle changes to make it compatible with `Embassy4` are as follows :
+We are currently assessing the impact of a migration to `Embassy4` on our ``cpa-bioexcel-cwl`` (https://github.com/EMBL-EBI-TSI/cpa-bioexcel-cwl) Cloud Portal BioExcel application/VM, and so far the principle changes to make it compatible with `Embassy4` are as follows :

  * The use of username/password combinations has stopped, instead "Applicaton Credentials" [#f3]_ are now used and passed in environment variables (e.g. ``OS_APPLICATION_CREDENTIAL_SECRET`` and